North Texas vs. Florida International NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- North Texas has combined with its opponents to put up more than 59 points in three of nine games this season.
+- North Texas' games this season have gone over 58 points three of nine times.

-- In 55.6% of Florida International's games this season (5/9), the teams combined to score more than Saturday's over/under of 59.
+- So far this season, 66.7% of Florida International's games (6/9) have had more combined points than Saturday's over/under of 58.

-- Saturday's over/under is 12.1 points higher than the combined 46.9 PPG average of the two teams.
+- The two teams combine to score 46.9 points per game, 11.1 less than the over/under in this contest.

-- These two squads surrender a combined 69 points per game, 10.0 more than this contest's over/under.
+- This contest's total is 11.0 points fewer than the 69 these two squads combine to give up per game in 2021.

-- The average total in Mean Green games this season is 61.5, 2.5 points more than Saturday's over/under of 59.
+- The Mean Green and their opponents have scored an average of 61.5 points per game in 2021, 3.5 more than Saturday's total.

-- The 59 total in this game is 0.8 points above the 58.2 average total in Panthers games this season.
+- The 58.2 PPG average total in Panthers games this season is 0.2 points more than this game's over/under.

 North Texas Stats and Trends